tbishaw-stat6250/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 4]
 - Question (xyin6-stat6250): How to represent missing value in character and numeric variable type?
+- Answer (xyin6-stat6250): A blank represents missing value in character variable, and a period represents missing value in numeric variable.

 [Course Textbook Chapter 1, Problem 5]
 - Question (xyin6-stat6250): What are the constrains to make a valid variable name?